-GIFF JOHNSON
+GIFF JOHNS

-Micronesia: America's 'strategic' trust
+Micronesia: America's 'strategic' trus

-On August 6, 1945, the B-29 Enola Gay dropped the first of two atomic bombs that would kill over 200.000 people in Hiroshima and Nagasaki.
-Within months the United States began searching for sites far from American population centers for further development and testing of nuclear weapons.
+Gav dropped the first of two atomic bombs that would kill over 200,000 people in Hiroshima and Nagasaki.
+Within months the United States becan searching for sites far from American population centers for further development and testing of nuclear weapons.
 The Defense Depurtment looked to Micronesia in the western Pacific, whose 2,000 remote islands have only one-half the land area of the state of Rhode Island.

-Easternmost in Micronesia lie the Murshall Islands, about 2.200 miles southwest of Hawaii.
+Easternmost in Micronesia lie the Murshall Islands, about 2,200 miles southwest of Hawaii.
 Up to the 1940s the Marshall islanders, like most other Micronesians, were selfsufficient, living off the ocean and land.
-Though covering a great expanse of ocean, the Marshalls' 28 multi-islet atolls and five single isiands comprise only about 70 square miles.
-The atolls are rings of 15 to as many as 97 islets connected by a coral reef that encircles a clear blue removing the Marshallese from their lagoon.
-Out of necessity, the Marshallese are traditionally expert the United Nations Trusteeship fishermen, deriving most of their protein from the rich lagoons, while the land provides coconuts, breadfruit, pandanus and taro.
+Though covering a great expanse of ocean, the Marshalls' 28 mutti-islet atolls and five single isiands comprise only about 70 square miles.
+The atolls are rings of 15 to as many as 97 islets connected by a coral reef that encircles a clear blue lagoon.
+Out of necessity, the Marshallese are traditionally expert fishermen, deriving most of their protein from the rich lagoons, while the land provides coconuts, breadfruit, pandanus and taro.